 All new MSE students need certain basic skills to succeed in the MSE program.
 Students who do not have the requisite background in computing concepts or programming need to take some or all of the prerequisite courses before they begin work on the Core Courses.
 In some cases, the program prerequisite courses may have course prerequisites to be taken before enrolling in the program prerequisite courses.

-Code Course Title Course Prerequisite Credits CMP 220 Programming II CMP 120 [†] 3 CMP 230 Discrete Mathematical Methods for Computing None 3 CMP 330 Data Structures and Algorithm Analysis CMP 120 [†] 3 CMP 340 Principles of Programming Languages CMP 120 [†] 3
+Code Course Title Course Prerequisite Credits CMP 220 Programming II CMP 120 [†] 3 CMP 330 Data Structures and Algorithm Analysis CMP 120 [†] 3 CMP 340 Principles of Programming Languages CMP 120 [†] 3 CMP 350 Database Concepts None 3